-1. Increase the dramatic potential of your story idea
+1. Make the dramatic content of your story strong

 ‘Man has bacon and eggs for breakfast’ is not a story idea that is going to have readers clawing for a copy of your book.
 It also is highly unlikely this would sustain an entire novel.